Sport NI receives no confidence vote

 Sport NI has been given a vote of no confidence from its own staff during an ongoing restructuring at the public body.

-The Northern Ireland Public Service Alliance (NIPSA, which represents around three-quarters of staff at Sport NI, proposed a vote of no confidence in "the overall need and process for the ongoing restructuring of Sport NI".
+The Northern Ireland Public Service Alliance (NIPSA), which represents around three-quarters of staff at Sport NI, proposed a vote of no confidence in "the overall need and process for the ongoing restructuring of Sport NI".

 The ballot of union members was in response to a restructuring plan being drawn up by senior management.